machineboy2045/fast-boggle-solver/README.md

 How it Works
 ------------
-The solver uses acustom tree structure.
+The solver uses a custom tree structure.
 I'm not sure it can be considered a trie but it's similar.

 Each node has 26 branches, 1 for each letter of the alphabet.
 I traverse the branches of the boggle board in parallel with the branches of my dictionary.